IISc-Software-iGEM/Accessibility-Tool/README.md

 ### Accessibility Toolbar Plugin

 #### This Accessibility Tool is made under iGEM Project.
-A JavaScript-based tool which can enhance the accessibility of web content for users with disabilities.
-We have added the accessiblities features such that it will help them format the webcontent according to thier specific disbalities or setting things manually.
+A JavaScript-based tool that can enhance the accessibility of web content for users with disabilities.
+We have added the accessibilities features such that it will help them format the web content according to their specific disabilities or set things manually.
 <br>

 This tool has been divided into its respective sections to allow the user to navigate the features they want to use easily.